 Modern Approach for Overcoming Chronic Pain: Cognitive Functional Therapy

-Do you have knee pain, shoulder pain, hip pain, sciatica, low back pain, or neck pain that hasn’t improved fully with traditional orthopedic or physical therapy treatment?
+Do you have knee pain, shoulder pain, hip pain, sciatica, low back pain, or chronic neck pain that hasn’t improved fully with traditional orthopedic or physical therapy treatment?
 Is your ability to perform fitness activities, sports activities, or normal daily work activities limited by this pain?
 Are you ready to explore the modern approaches to dealing with persistent/debilitating pain?
 Are you a person that has an identified tear, bulge, or degeneration?
-Have you been told they aren’t a candidate for surgery? [...]
+Have you been told they aren’t a candidate for [...]

 Pelvic Organ Prolapse